wlandau/wlandau.github.io/_posts/2016-11-1-appPackage.md

 # It's a Shiny app!

-The customary <a href="http://shiny.rstudio.com/articles/single-file.html"><code>app.R</code></a> in the root directory, so you can launch the project as a Shiny app on a server as is.
+The root directory contains the customary <a href="http://shiny.rstudio.com/articles/single-file.html"><code>app.R</code></a>, so you can launch the project as a Shiny app on a server as is.
 No package installation is required.
 Instead, <code>devtools::load_all()</code> in <code>app.R</code> automatically loads all the supplementary R scripts and data files required.

 # It's a package!